 Liat is a Partner at Marker LLC.
 Prior to joining Marker, Liat was the Executive Director of the Zell Entrepreneurship Program at the Interdisciplinary Center (IDC) in Herzliya, where she helped grow the program and the startups that came out of it.
 Today she remains involved as chairwoman of the Zell Entrepreneurship Program.
 Liat is also a mentor and faculty member at IDC’s new program for entrepreneurial leadership and global impact, IDC Beyond.
 Before joining IDC in 2005, she practiced law at Naschitz, Brandes & Co., a leading Israeli law firm, where she focused on corporate law and M&A and represented venture capital firms, investors, technology companies and startups.
 Liat holds a B.A.
 (Cum Laude) from the University of California at Berkeley, an LL.B. and MBA from Tel Aviv University, and an LL.M. in European law from the University of Leiden in the Netherlands (Cum Laude).
 Liat became a member of the Israel Bar Association in 1999.
 She is on the advisory board of SeedIL, Cockpit Innovation Hub, Ramle Innovation Hub, Taglit Excel Ventures Program and Scola, the Unit 2470 Alumni Entrepreneurship Program.

-Baat Enosh heads Intuit's Israel Strategy and Ops, establishing and growing Intuits' R&D center as a part of the Israeli innovation ecosystem.
-Baat relocated back to Israel after many years in Silicon Valley where she most recently was a Product Manager at Intuit's Innovation group.
+Baat Enosh is the Director of Strategy & Innovation at Intuit Israel, establishing and growing Intuits' R&D center as a part of the Israeli innovation ecosystem.
+Baat relocated back to Israel after many years in Silicon Valley where she most recently was focusing on futuristic products at Intuit's Innovation group as a Product Manager.

 Prior to Intuit, Baat was busy as VP Ops at Founder Labs – a “pre-incubator focusing on mobile products”, as COO of Women 2.0 and as the manager of the Entrepreneurial Alliance at NCWIT.
 She was lucky learning firsthand Lean Startup thinking from icons such as Eric Ries, Steve Blank, and Scott Cook.
 Prior to all that, she spent her most technical years in the world of enterprise management software.
 Outside work, Baat is raising 3 kids, enjoys skiing, competitive skydiving, indoor-rock climbing, and yoga.
 She holds a B.S. and M.S. in Computer Science from the University of Colorado at Boulder.